Why we’re so passionate about our fuel mix

 Like the weather, our fuel mix ratio changes year-on-year, but you can always be sure that we only ever source our electricity from solar, wind and hydro power.
 Unlike fossil fuels, these sources are all zero carbon and 100% renewable forms of electricity at the point of generation*, meaning they don’t create any carbon emissions or harmful air pollution, and are naturally replenishing.

 All sources of electricity generation have their own unique considerations when it comes to their impact.
 We want to be totally transparent about why we’ve chosen our fuel mix and acknowledge that constructing, operating, and generating electricity comes with the need to manage sustainability challenges.
-Like all electricity generation, there are considerations such as human rights, supply chain vulnerabilities, and the embodied carbon of concrete that are crucial to manage and improve.
+Like all electricity generation, there are considerations such as human rights, supply chain vulnerabilities, and the embodied carbon of building materials that are crucial to manage and improve.
 We’re proud that our parent company, Statkraft, the largest renewable energy generator in Europe, has a long history of working to reduce the impact of different renewable electricity generation projects.

-We have created this blog to take a deeper look into our fuel mix, to explain the benefits and considerations, and reiterate that by choosing solar, wind and hydro, we can help lead Britain towards a net zero, sustainable energy future.
+We have created this blog to take a deeper look into our fuel mix, to explain the benefits and considerations, and reiterate that by choosing to supply solar, wind and hydro, we can help lead Britain towards a net zero, sustainable energy future.

 SOLAR

-Solar panels, also known as photovoltaics (PV), capture energy from the Sun and convert its light into electricity.
-So, at the point of generation, solar power produces zero emissions and is 100% renewable (for as long as the Sun keeps shining!).
+Solar panels, also known as photovoltaics (PV), capture energy from the sun and convert its light into electricity.
+So, at the point of generation, solar power produces zero emissions and is 100% renewable (for as long as the sun keeps shining!).

 In addition to being a zero carbon source of electricity, solar technology has seen consistent year-on-year improvements in efficiency.
 Since 2010, solar PV has become nearly 60% more efficient, meaning the size of panels can be kept the same, with higher capacity for electricity generation1.
 Well-managed solar farms have also been found to support biodiversity and bird species that are in decline2.
 In fact, Statkraft is developing a solar site in Cambridgeshire that will include measures to enhance biodiversity at the site by 141%3.